-In accordance with Core Strategy Policies CS36 and CS37, the NPS nomination of Oldbury as a potential site for a new nuclear power station and the delivery objectives for the Oldbury NNB project, the Council is committed to working in a collaborative partnership approach with the scheme promoter, our local communities, key Government agencies, National Grid and public bodies and other neighbouring and/or relevant local authorities.
+In accordance with Core Strategy Policies CS36 and CS37, and the NPS nomination of Oldbury as a potential site for a new nuclear power station, the Council is committed to working in a collaborative partnership approach with the scheme promoter, our local communities, key Government agencies, National Grid and public bodies and other neighbouring and/or relevant local authorities.

-To inform this work, the Council has identified 10 themes and associated delivery objectives, which, as set out in the table below, are intended to provide a sustainable and integrated delivery strategy to minimise the impact on our local communities and environment, and ensure the provision of community benefit and legacy.
+To inform this work, the Council has identified nine themes and associated issues, which, as set out in the table below, are intended to inform the development of a sustainable and integrated delivery strategy to minimise the impact of the proposed nuclear power station on our local communities and environment, to maximise positive outcomes and ensure the provision of community benefit and legacy.